iltommi/qdb-documentation/source/tutorials/tut_quick.rst

 An installation tutorial for people with very little time
 *********************************************************

 A minimal quasardb setup requires deploying the quasardb daemon on a single server and making sure that the client can access it.
+In this tutorial security will be not be enabled.

 .. important::
     This tutorial is based on a manual installation of quasardb, that is, we will expand an archive and configure manually the daemon.
 For many platform we